Heaven: Buddhism

-In Buddhism there are several heavens, all of which are still part of samsara.
-Those who accumulate good karma may be reborn in one of them.
-However, their stay in heaven is not eternal—eventually they will use up their good karma and will undergo rebirth into another realm, as a human, animal or other being.
-Because heaven is temporary and part of samsara, Buddhists focus more on escaping the cycle of rebirth and achieving bodhi (enlightenment) and realizing the transcendental state of nirvana—which is not a heaven. but a "trans-mundane state".
+In Buddhism there are several heavens or deva realms (Sanskrit: devaloka), all of which are still part of samsara (the world of suffering).
+Those who accumulate good karma may be reborn in one of these realms.
+However, their stay in deva realms is not eternal—eventually they will use up their good karma and will undergo rebirth into another realm, as a human, animal or other being.
+Because the heavens are temporary and part of samsara, the Buddhist focus is more on eventually escaping the cycle of rebirth and achieving bodhi (enlightenment) and realizing the transcendental state of nirvana—which is beyond the deva realms.

 According to Buddhist cosmology the universe is impermanent and beings transmigrate through several existential "planes" in which this human world is only one "realm" or "path".
 These are traditionally envisioned as a vertical continuum with the heavens existing above the human realm, and the realms of the animals, hungry ghosts and hell beings existing beneath it.
 According to Jan Chozen Bays in her book, Jizo: Guardian of Children, Travelers, and Other Voyagers, the realm of the asura is a later refinement of the heavenly realm and was inserted between the human realm and the heavens.
-One important Buddhist heaven is the Trāyastriṃśa, which resembles Olympus of Greek mythology.

-In the Mahayana world view, there are also pure lands which lie outside this continuum and are created by the Buddhas upon attaining enlightenment.
-Rebirth in the pure land of Amitabha is seen as an assurance of Buddhahood, for once reborn there, beings do not fall back into cyclical existence unless they choose to do so to save other beings, the goal of Buddhism being the obtainment of enlightenment and freeing oneself and others from the birth-death cycle.

-The Tibetan word Bardo means literally "intermediate state".
-In Sanskrit the concept has the name antarabhāva.

-The lists below are ordered from highest to lowest of the heavenly worlds.